About Dr. Amie

 My Research

 I am an ethnomusicologist specializing in the music cultures of South Asia.
-As a scholar advocating the study of world musics as an important means of promoting peace through raising awareness of and respect for the diversity of human expression, my theoretical underpinnings and action research overlap with:
+As a scholar advocating the study of world musics as an important means of promoting intersectional justice (and ultimately, peace) through raising understanding of and respect for the diversity of human expression, my theoretical underpinnings and action research overlap with:

-2. Issues in ethnography and fieldwork, particularly the ethnography of performance;
+2. Issues in ethnography and fieldwork, particularly the ethnography of expressive culture

-3. South Asian Studies, music and human rights, music and advocacy;
+3. South Asian Studies, music and social/environmental justice, cultural sustainability, music for advocacy

 My Writing

-My writings are focused on examining the history and current issues facing socially marginalized musicians, specifically courtesans in India and Pakistan, through feminist ethnography and oral history and analyzing the relationship between gender and genre in performance, transmission, and literature.
+My earlier writings have focused on examining the history and current issues facing socially marginalized musicians, specifically courtesans in India and Pakistan, through feminist ethnography and oral history and analyzing the relationship between gender and genre in performance, transmission, and literature.

 My theoretical and ethnographic orientation are concentrated around:

-Identifying and examining issues of women’s rights, human rights, and sustainability in the flows of transmission and patronage of diverse musics and musicians in North India and Pakistan (particularly courtesans and their communities)– from the local to the global;
+Identifying and examining issues of women’s rights, human rights, and sustainability in the flows of transmission and patronage of diverse musics and musicians in North India and Pakistan (particularly socially marginalized traditional performers, including courtesans and their communities in North India and folk musicians from underserved communities in various localities in Pakistan)– from the local to the global.

-Critical examination and interpretation of the complex relationship between gender and genre in performance practice, transmission, and literature;
+Critical examination and interpretation of the complex relationship between gender, caste, class, genre, and visibility in performance practice, transmission, and literature;

-Action research and culture-brokering on behalf of the abovementioned musicians’ community through teaching, writing, performing, and ethnographic films;
+Action research and culture-brokering on behalf of the abovementioned musicians’ communities through teaching, writing, performing, and ethnographic films.

-Reflexive interrogation of the use of performance practice and study as a tool for research and re-presentation–with my own Hindustani music ensemble work, private instruction, and performance practice; as well as with the above mentioned community.
+Reflexive interrogation of the use of performance practice and study as a tool for research and re-presentation–with my own Hindustani music ensemble work, private instruction, and performance practice; as well as with the above-mentioned communities.

 My Films